 Poker Tournament Strategy in Stages

-Multi-table tournaments (MTTs) are vastly different to single-table games, as the pool of players is greater.
-This can mean that they can go on for hours and even days, but this also means that the prize pool is bigger.
+Multi-table tournaments (MTTs) are vastly different from single-table games, as the pool of players is greater.
+This means they can last for hours and even days, but it also leads to a bigger prize pool.

-Longer tournaments mean more stages, and having good poker tournaments strategy will help you to know when to switch gears and vary your tactics.
+Longer tournaments have more stages, and having a good poker tournament strategy will help you to know when to switch gears and vary your tactics.

 If you find yourself wondering how poker tournaments work, familiarize yourself with the variations of the sport before diving into gameplay.